uriamm/tictactoe/README.md

 # Project Title
 ​
 The game I have chosen to do is Tic Cat Toe.
 A spin on tic tac toe which will feature cat themes instead of the basic tic tac toe.
 I plan to have a cat theme background and hope to change the X's and O's to custom images of different cats.
 I will have text that states which player wins ( x || o ) and hope to have a draw state as well.
+There will be a restart button to restart the board once a player has won.
+There will be a suprise in the restart button and will have an animation once clicked.
 ​
 ## Getting Started
 ​